w-henderson/Humphrey/docs/src/core/getting-started.md

 }
 ```

 In our newly-created greeting handler, we want to extract the name from the path and return a response depending on the name provided.
 We can do that with the Rust standard library's `strip_prefix` function for strings.
+You'll notice that we haven't ignored the request argument as we did previously, and this is so we can access the path of the request.

 ```rs
 // --snip--